nico-franco-gomez/dsptoolbox/README.rst

 Getting Started
 ===============

-Check out the `examples`_ for some basic examples of the dsptools package and refer to the documentation for the complete description of classes and methods.
+Check out the `examples`_ for some basic examples of the dsptoolbox package and refer to the documentation for the complete description of classes and methods.

 .. note::